 Glenda Rosalie Rasmussen

-Rosalie Rasmussen, a pianist and music administrator, has taught music at all levels in the Seventh-day Adventist Church.
+Rosalie Rasmussen, now teaching at Pine Mountain Christian School in Iron Mountain, Michigan, most recently served as principal of Wisconsin Academy.
+She is also a pianist, music teacher, and administrator, who has taught music at all levels in the Seventh-day Adventist Church.
 An organized and resourceful person, she enjoys a reputation as a thorough teacher and successful administrator.

 Rosalie completed a B.Mus. and an M.Mus. at Andrews University in keyboard education in 1980 and 1981.
 Following a marriage to Bruce Rasmussen while at AU and his graduation in 1982, the Rasmussens accepted an invitation to teach music at Wisconsin Academy, where she gave keyboard lessons and served as accompanist for the choir.
 In 1993 they left WA and moved to Lansing, Michigan, so that Bruce could begin work on a doctorate at MSU.